laptobbe/TSMarkdownParser/README.md

 [![Licence](https://img.shields.io/cocoapods/l/TSMarkdownParser.svg)](http://cocoadocs.org/docsets/TSMarkdownParser)

-TSMarkdownParser is a markdown to NSAttributedString parser for iOS, watchOS, tvOS and OSX implemented using NSRegularExpressions.
+TSMarkdownParser is a markdown to NSAttributedString parser for iOS, watchOS, tvOS and macOS implemented using NSRegularExpressions.
 It supports many of the standard tags layed out by John Gruber on his site [Daring Fireball](http://daringfireball.net/projects/markdown/syntax).
 It is also very extendable via Regular Expressions making it easy to add your own custom tags or a totally different parsing syntax if you like.

+#Help welcome
+Please make pull requests for:
+* adding a new parser
+* adding an icon
+* ...

 #Supported parsers
 StandardParser is currently the only pre-defined parser.

 #Supported tags